CrimeOwl AI logoCrimeOwl AI

 Lead #3

 Behzad Mohammadzadeh is wanted for allegedly defacing over 1,100 websites worldwide with pro-Iranian and pro-hacker messages beginning in September 2018.
 He is accused of transmitting malicious code to approximately 51 U.S.-hosted websites, replacing their content with images of General Soleimani and anti-American messages.
-A federal grand jury indicted him in September 2020, and he remains at large as authorities seek information on his whereabouts and continued cyber activities.
+A federal grand jury indicted him in September 2020, and he remains at large as authorities seek information on his whereabouts and ongoing cyber activities.

 Case